gitferry/Grant-program/README.md

 ## Introduction

 The competitiveness and long-term success of a public blockchain platform depend on its developer community and ecosystem stakeholders to constantly bring innovations and values to the platform.
-To attract more developers and projects to join VeChain's ecosystem and eventually bring more valuable transactions on VeChainThor, VeChain provides comprehensive grant and bounty programs, including General Grant Program, Bug Bounty, Hackathon, etc. All of these programs are focusing on funding applications development and research efforts related to **Sync2/Connex, fee delegation protocols, MTT, etc**.
+To attract more developers and projects to join VeChain's ecosystem and eventually bring more valuable transactions on VeChainThor, VeChain provides comprehensive grant and bounty programs, including General Grant Program, Bug Bounty, Hackathon, etc. There is **NO** boundary on the subject of the projects, as long as it would contribute to the flourish of blockchain world and a brighter future of humanity.
 For more information about the VeChain Foundation grants and bounty programs, please visit our [website](https://vechain.org/).

 The VeChain General Grant Program focuses on supporting ecosystem projects and researches, the grant will be up to **$30,000 for every application**, which are tracked **transparently** on GitHub and disbursed in **USDT(ERC 20)**. **Once the application is accepted, the first payment will be immediately disbursed to fund the project.**